 So that about sums it up, though in actuality it doesn't sum it up at all, but as much as I am capable of doing in this short description (relatively short anyway) in this moment of time.

-But to answer the question a good first date in my opinion would be something outside.
+Hmmm, a good first date in my opinion would be something outside.
 Unless its winter in which case it would be something not outside.
 I hope that narrows it down somewhat.

 If not I suppose an idea would perhaps be a long walk on the beach.
 And then sitting down on the beach because the walk was so damn long we are both completely out of breathe.
 And then discussing whose stupid idea it was to take a long walk on the beach.
 And then realizing it was in fact my own.
 And then raising my fist in the air and cursing myself for coming up with such a damnable idea for a first date.
 And then, so ashamed of my misguided concept of a good first date, proceeding to run into the water with tears in my eyes.
 And then feeling something slimy grapple on to my foot.
 And then realizing it is a tentacle of an octopus, or perhaps a giant squid.
 Not being a marine biologist the knowledge is beyond me and thus purely academic.
 And then being pulled quickly under the water, never to be seen again.
 Thus our first date comes to an end, with unfortunately no second date to follow.